OpenLightingProject/website/download_and_install/download_and_install.md

     sudo zypper addrepo https://download.opensuse.org/repositories/multimedia:/libs/<VERSION> multimedia_libs
     sudo zypper install ola

-If this is the first time software is installed from multimedia:liba, you may need to accept their package signing key.
+If this is the first time software is installed from multimedia:libs, you may need to accept their package signing key.

 ### Gentoo

-Gentoo packages are in progress [here](https://github.com/gentoo/gentoo/pull/15017).
+Gentoo packages are in progress [here](https://github.com/gentoo/gentoo/pull/19420).

 ### macOS